-Remember increasing your savings rate is going to come from one of two ways: either you cut back on spending or you increase your income.
-If you don’t think you can cut back on your spending any more or you simply don’t want to then consider picking up a side hustle to increase your income.
+Remember increasing your savings rate is going to come in one of two ways: either you cut back on spending or you increase your income.
+If you don’t think you can cut back on your spending anymore or you simply don’t want to then consider picking up a side hustle to increase your income.

 Save or Pay Off Debt?